Fish & Invertebrates

 What You Should Know

 • Climate change is causing oceans to warm.
-This warming can cause sea level rise and can cause some fish species move to different areas, both of which have widespread ecosystem impacts and impacts to fish and ocean invertebrate species.
+This warming can lead to sea level rise and prompt some fish species to move to different areas.
+Such changes have widespread impacts on ecosystems, fish, and marine invertebrate species.

-• Higher concentrations of carbon dioxide (CO2) in the atmosphere also makes the oceans more acidic, which makes it difficult for shellfish to build strong shells and puts several types of marine life at risk.
+• Higher concentrations of carbon dioxide (CO2) in the atmosphere increase ocean acidity, making it difficult for shellfish to build strong shells and threatening various forms of marine life.

 • Offshore wind activities during different phases of project development can have different impacts on fish and species of marine invertebrates (e.g., zooplankton, shellfish, squid).
-While the impact is temporary, species that live on or just below the ocean floor can be heavily impacted by seabed disturbances during construction.
-Localized changes to habitat surrounding offshore wind turbines or cables can also have variable impacts.
+Although the impact is temporary, seabed disturbances during construction can affect species that live on or just below the ocean floor.
+Localized changes to habitat surrounding offshore wind turbines or subsea power cables used in offshore wind farm operations (i.e., export or inter-array cables) can also have variable impacts.

 • Species that communicate using sound can be affected by noise generated during construction (i.e., vessel traffic and pile-driving activities).
 Technology applications and installation methods can reduce the intensity of noise and mitigate these effects.

-Submarine power cables generate electromagnetic fields (EMFs) during the operation of offshore wind farms.
-Depending on the type and amount of electrical current a cable carries, the cable design, and the proximity of an organism to a cable, EMF emitted by a submarine power cable can have variable impacts on marine life that occupy habitats along a cable route.
-Alternating-current (AC) and direct-current (DC) power cables that may be used in offshore wind projects produce EMF at different magnitudes and frequencies (Normandeau Associates et al., 2011).
-Responses to EMF may occur because of exposure, however, an organism must have the sensory ability to detect the EMF produced by these cable types and be close enough to the EMF source.
-Bottom-dwelling species are likely to be more susceptible to EMF effects than those further up in the water column (CSA Ocean Sciences Inc. & Exponent, 2019).
-Submarine power cables are thus buried, when practicable, to reduce the potential impacts of EMF by increasing the distance between the EMF source and the organisms present in the vicinity of a cable (Figure 1).
-To read more about the sea floor and water column, visit Coastal and Marine Habitats.
+EMFs are a type of low-frequency radiation present in the environment, generated by both natural and anthropogenic sources, such as Earth’s geomagnetic field, thunderstorms, and more recently, subsea power cables.
+EMFs generated by subsea power cables during offshore wind farm operations can have variable impacts on marine life that occupy habitats along a cable route.
+These impacts vary based on the type and amount of electrical current a cable carries, the cable design, and the proximity of an organism to a cable.
+Alternating-current (AC) and direct-current (DC) power cables that may be used in offshore wind projects produce EMFs at different magnitudes and frequencies (Normandeau Associates et al., 2011).
+Responses to EMFs may occur due to exposure; however, an organism must have the sensory ability to detect the EMF produced by these cable types and be close enough to the source.
+Bottom-dwelling species, such as benthic or demersal organisms (i.e., those that live and/or feed on or near the seafloor), are more likely to be susceptible to EMF effects than those further up in the water column (BOEM, 2019).
+Therefore, subsea power cables are buried, when practicable, to reduce the potential impacts of EMFs by increasing the distance between the source and nearby organisms (Figure 1).
+To learn more about the seafloor and water column, visit Coastal and Marine Habitats.

-Potential effects of EMF on benthic and demersal fish and invertebrate species can include behavioral responses, altered movement patterns, and physiological effects (Taormina et al., 2018).
-Temporary alterations in behavior and movement patterns in response to undersea DC power cable EMFs have been observed in sturgeon, skates, and lobster (Wyman et al., 2023; Hutchison et al., 2018).
-Wyman et al. (2023) noted varied evidence of green sturgeon behavioral responses to EMF from a subsea DC cable, however, no strong negative effects on migratory behavior or success were found.
-Similarly, Hutchison et al. (2018) reported that biologically significant alterations in movement patterns of both the American lobster and little skate occurred within the cable EMF zone, but that the cable did not act as a barrier to the movements of either species.
-For marine invertebrates, a synthesis by Albert et al. (2020) reported that temporary behavioral and physiological effects from both AC and DC EMF exposure can occur in crustaceans, echinoderms, molluscs, and polychaetes, but any impacts from these changes at the population level are unidentified.
+Potential effects of EMFs on benthic and demersal fish and invertebrate species can include behavioral responses, altered movement patterns, and physiological effects (Taormina et al., 2018).
+Temporary changes in behavior and movement patterns in response to EMFs from DC power cables have been observed in species such as sturgeon, skates, and lobsters (Wyman et al., 2023; Hutchison et al., 2018).
+Wyman et al. (2023) noted varied evidence of green sturgeon responding behaviorally to EMFs from a subsea DC power cable, but found no strong negative effects on migratory behavior or success.
+Similarly, Hutchison et al. (2018) found that while movement patterns of the American lobster and little skate were significantly altered within the cable EMF zone, the cable did not act as a barrier to their movement.
+For marine invertebrates, a synthesis by Albert et al. (2020) reported that temporary behavioral and physiological responses to both AC and DC EMF exposure can occur in crustaceans, echinoderms, mollusks, and polychaetes.
+However, the implications of these responses at the population level remain unidentified.

-In an assessment of the effects of EMF from renewable energy cables and devices on the marine environment, Gill and Desender (2020) concluded that biological or ecological effects associated with subsea power cables range from weak to moderate at the EMF intensities associated with marine renewable energy, though further research is still necessary.
-In a review of potential EMF impacts from undersea power cables on commercial and recreational fish species, CSA Ocean Sciences Inc. and Exponent (2019) found that bottom-dwelling fish were more likely to encounter EMF, with skates having the greatest potential for exposure.
-However, no evidence of negative impacts from EMF was found for any of the fishery species studied.
+Although EMF data related to offshore wind farm operations are sparse, laboratory and field studies suggest that the EMF risk associated with subsea power cables is minimal at typical power levels.
+For instance, Gill and Desender (2020) concluded that biological or ecological effects associated with subsea power cables range from weak to moderate at the EMF intensities associated with marine renewable energy.
+In a review of potential EMF impacts from subsea power cables on commercial and recreational fish species, BOEM (2019) found that bottom-dwelling fish were more likely to encounter EMFs, with skates having the greatest potential for exposure.
+However, no evidence of negative impacts from EMFs was found for any of the fishery species studied.

-While research on EMF in the marine environment continues to progress, EMF detection ranges are not well known for many species (SEER, 2022a).
+Although research on EMFs in the marine environment continues to progress, EMF detection ranges are not well known for many species (SEER, 2022a).
 As such, EMF detection or exposure thresholds for marine organisms cannot be established by regulatory agencies.
-However, consensus based on the available research referenced above generally concludes that any potential effects from EMF generated by offshore wind farms would be minor to negligible at the individual and population levels.
-To minimize any potential effects of EMF on marine organisms, best management practices adopted by offshore wind developers during export and inter-array cable installation include cable burial, the use of cable protection (rock or concrete blankets) when cable burial is insufficient, and industry standard cable shielding.
-These measures reduce the amount of EMF that enters the surrounding environment to very minimal levels that individuals may detect, but that are unlikely to affect the health of individuals or population status of marine species.
+However, consensus based on the available research generally concludes that any potential effects from EMFs generated by offshore wind farms would be minor to negligible and would not register at the population level.
+To minimize potential effects of EMFs on marine organisms, offshore wind developers implement best management practices, approved by federal agencies, during the installation of export and inter-array cables.
+These practices include burying cables, using protective coverings (rock or concrete blankets) when burial is insufficient, and applying industry-standard cable shielding.
+These measures reduce EMF emissions into the surrounding environment to levels that may be detectable by individuals, but are unlikely to affect their health or impact populations.

-Key species found in the Northeast U.S. Outer Continental Shelf (OCS), where a majority of U.S. offshore wind development is planned, have been defined to include fish and invertebrates of commercial and ecological importance.
-These also include species of cultural importance, particularly those relevant to Tribal Nations.
-Commercially harvested species such as the Atlantic cod and Atlantic sea scallop, protected species such as Atlantic salmon and Atlantic sturgeon, and ecologically important forage species such as sand lances occur within the Northeast OCS marine ecosystem (Hare et al., 2016), This indicates a potential overlap of these species’ distributions with planned wind energy areas off the East Coast.
+Key species found in the Northeast U.S. Outer Continental Shelf (OCS), where a majority of U.S. offshore wind development is planned, include fish and invertebrates of commercial, ecological, and cultural importance, particularly those relevant to Tribal Nations.
+Commercially harvested species such as the Atlantic cod and Atlantic sea scallop, protected species such as Atlantic salmon and Atlantic sturgeon, and ecologically important forage species such as sand lances, occur within the Northeast OCS marine ecosystem (Hare et al., 2016).
+This indicates a potential overlap between these species’ distributions with planned wind energy areas off the East Coast.
+The U.S. West Coast and Gulf of Mexico regions, while still in the early phases of offshore wind development, also face similar overlap between planned wind energy areas and key fish and invertebrate species.
+For instance, recent investigations identified both high-value fisheries (Wang et al., 2022), including groundfish, squid, and Dungeness crab, and essential fish habitats (BOEM, 2024b) intersecting with the Humboldt and Morro Bay wind energy areas off the West Coast.
+A similar environmental assessment of planned wind energy areas in the Gulf of Mexico identified high overlap with the commercial penaeid shrimp fishery, however sensitive environments and critical habitats were found outside these planned areas (Randall et al., 2022).

 Two important statutes that focus on the protection and management of species and habitat in the marine environment are the Endangered Species Act (ESA) of 1973 and the Magnuson-Stevens Fishery Conservation and Management Act.
-The ESA provides a framework to conserve and protect endangered and threatened species and their habitats, both domestically and abroad.
-NOAA Fisheries (a division of the National Oceanic and Atmospheric Administration [NOAA]) is responsible for the protection, conservation, and recovery of more than 160 endangered and threatened marine and anadromous species under the ESA.
+The ESA provides a framework to conserve and protect endangered and threatened species and their habitats.
+NOAA Fisheries (a division of the National Oceanic and Atmospheric Administration [NOAA]) is responsible for the protection, conservation, and recovery of more than 160 endangered and threatened marine and anadromous (i.e., fish that migrate up rivers from the sea to spawn) species under the ESA.
 The Magnuson-Stevens Fishery Conservation and Management Act is the primary law that governs marine fisheries management in U.S. federal waters.
-Because offshore wind farm infrastructure is located in coastal areas, state agencies also have a review and management role via the Coastal Zone Management Act and other regulations.
+Because offshore wind farm infrastructure is located in coastal areas, state agencies also play a role in review and management via the Coastal Zone Management Act and other regulations.
 For a summary of the role of federal and state jurisdictions with respect to offshore wind, review this Congressional Research Service summary report (CRS, 2023).

-Some of the most extreme cases of rise in ocean temperatures due to climate change are projected to occur in waters off the Northeast U.S. (Saba et al., 2016).
+Some of the most extreme cases of ocean temperature rise due to climate change are projected to occur in waters off the Northeast U.S. (Saba et al., 2016), which have already experienced a consistent warming trend in both long-term data and recent surface and bottom water temperature measurements (Northeast Fisheries Science Center, 2024).
 A major impact of climate change on the world’s oceans has been the redistribution of marine organisms.
-Thermal habitat modeling conducted by Morley et al. (2018) on over 600 marine species, including fish and invertebrates, found that many species are projected to experience future shifts, with distribution moving poleward to cooler waters.
-Geographic shifts in species distributions can have economic implications, from regional changes in fisheries catch composition (Cheung et al., 2013) to ecological implications when food web dynamics are altered through the introduction or removal of key species (Pörtner & Peck, 2010).
+Thermal habitat modeling conducted by Morley et al. (2018) on over 600 marine species, including fish and invertebrates, found that many species are projected to experience future shifts in distribution, moving poleward to cooler waters.
+Geographic shifts in species distributions can have economic implications, such as regional changes in fisheries catch composition (Cheung et al., 2013; Free et al., 2019; Cheung et al., 2021), as well as ecological implications when food web dynamics are altered through the introduction or removal of key species (Pörtner & Peck, 2010; Pinsky et al., 2020).

-In addition, negative climate change impacts include a decrease in shellfish fishery yields due to ocean acidification (Hare et al., 2016).
-Increased concentrations of CO2 in the ocean causes it to become more acidic leading to reduced availability of calcium for shell formation in marine organisms.
-Ocean acidification also eats away at the minerals used by oysters, clams, lobsters, shrimp, coral reefs, and other marine life to build their shells and skeletons.
-Thus, making these structures thinner or harder to maintain and reducing energy for other life functions like finding food or reproduction (Fabry et al., 2008; Cooley et al., 2015).
+Additional negative impacts of climate change include reduced shellfish fishery yields and aquaculture production due to ocean acidification (Hare et al., 2016; Stewart-Sinclair et al., 2020).
+Increased concentrations of CO2 in the ocean cause it to become more acidic, leading to reduced availability of calcium for shell formation in marine organisms.
+Ocean acidification also erodes the minerals used by oysters, clams, lobsters, shrimp, coral reefs, and other marine life to build their shells and skeletons, making these structures thinner or harder to maintain and reducing energy for other life functions like finding food or reproducing (Fabry et al., 2008; Cooley et al., 2015; Leung et al., 2022).
 For more on the effects of ocean acidification on marine life, see the National Oceanic Atmospheric Administration’s (NOAA) webpage on ocean acidification.

-Any activity that affects the ocean surface, water column, currents, or seafloor has the potential to affect fish and invertebrate species.
-Offshore wind installation and operation may cause disturbances, via seabed preparation and cable installation, the presence of structures in the water, intakes and discharges, light, and, as is discussed in this section’s Spotlight Question.
+Any activity that affects the ocean surface, water column, currents, or seafloor has the potential to impact fish and invertebrate species.
+Offshore wind installation and operation may cause different types of disturbances, including sound, suspended sediment, seabed disturbance, and potential changes to oceanographic conditions.
+These changes can result from seabed preparation, cable installation, the presence of structures in the water, intakes and discharges, artificial light, and EMFs, as discussed in this section’s Spotlight Question.

 Sound

 Underwater sound can cause impacts by producing both sound pressure and particle movement.
-Sounds can be impulsive (usually louder/higher energy, intermittent, and short-term) or continuous (usually softer/lower energy, ongoing, and long-term) (Popper et al., 2022).
+Sounds can be impulsive (typically louder/higher energy, intermittent, and short-term) or continuous (typically softer/lower energy, ongoing, and long-term) (Popper et al., 2022a).
 These types of sound can vary widely in intensity and affect organisms in different ways.
 Sound sources related to offshore wind (Figure 2) include:

-• sound from the dismantling of wind farm components during decommissioning (Mooney et al., 2020; SEER, 2022b).
+• Sound from the dismantling of wind farm components during decommissioning (Mooney et , 2020; SEER, 2022b).

 Figure 2.
 Sources of underwater sound during key phases of offshore wind development (Mooney et al., 2020).

 The most intense underwater sound from offshore wind development occurs from impact pile driving.
-Effects of this intense, impulsive noise on fish and invertebrates can include behavioral changes, physiological injury, and, depending on a species’ noise tolerance threshold, mortality (Mooney et al., 2020).
-Impacts of sound on fish vary depending on a fish’s ability to detect sound pressure, the acoustic sensory organ used, and the distance from the sound source (Popper et al., 2014).
-Impacts from underwater sound diminish with distance from the sound source as seen in Figure 3 (Mooney et al., 2020).
-Fishes that have swim bladders (i.e., most bony fishes) are more susceptible to injury than those without, as these fishes generally have lower sound pressure thresholds and wider frequency ranges of hearing (Popper et al., 2014; Mooney et al., 2020).
-Physiological injuries in fish caused by intense, impulsive noise include auditory hair cell loss (Mooney et al., 2020) and damage to hearing tissues and other organs (Popper & Hastings, 2009).
+The effects of this intense, impulsive noise on fish and invertebrates can include behavioral changes, physiological injury, and, depending on a species’ noise tolerance threshold, mortality (Mooney et al., 2020).
+Impacts of sound on fish vary depending on a fish’s ability to detect sound pressure, the acoustic sensory organ used, and the distance from the sound source (Popper et al., 2014; Popper et al., 2022b).
+Impacts from underwater sound diminish with distance from the sound source, as seen in Figure 3 (Mooney et al., 2020).
+Fishes that have swim bladders (i.e., most bony fishes) are more susceptible to injury than those without, as these fishes generally have lower sound pressure thresholds and can hear a wider range of frequencies (Popper et al., 2014; Mooney et al., 2020).
+Physiological injuries in fish caused by intense, impulsive sound include auditory hair cell loss (Mooney et al., 2020) and damage to hearing tissues and other organs (Popper & Hastings, 2009).

 Figure 3.
 Potential effects of underwater sound with distance from sound source (Mooney et al., 2020).

 The low-amplitude sound generated during the operation of wind turbines is not expected to cause physiological injury to aquatic organisms due to its lower sound pressure levels (ICF, 2021).
 However, continuous sounds, such as vessel noise and turbine operation noise, have the potential to mask auditory cues used by some fish (e.g., biological cues used by soniferous fish such as Atlantic cod during spawning).
-Masking communication at specific frequencies could disrupt activities such as foraging or breeding (Mooney et al., 2020).
+Masking communication at specific frequencies could disrupt activities such as foraging or breeding (Popper & Hawkins, 2019; Mooney et al., 2020).
 To minimize the effects of sound on marine organisms, offshore wind developers use multiple mitigation techniques, including:

-• time of year restrictions that do not allow sound generating activities such as pile driving when sensitive marine life is present in the project area (SEER, 2022b).
+• Time-of-year restrictions that prohibit sound generating activities, such as pile driving, when sensitive marine life is present in the project area (SEER, 2022b).

-Up-and-coming mitigation technologies for noise effects are discussed in the Mitigation Innovations section below.
+Up-and-coming mitigation technologies for sound effects are discussed in the Mitigation Innovations section below.

 Seabed Preparation and Cable Installation

-Undersea export cables deliver energy from substations located within the offshore wind farm to substations that connect to the local power grid, while inter-array cables connect turbines to each other.
-Each wind farm has a designated export cable corridor a few hundred meters wide where cables could be installed (Figure 4).
+Subsea export power cables deliver energy from substations within the offshore wind farm to substations that connect to the local power grid, while inter-array power cables connect turbines to each other.
+Each wind farm has a designated export cable corridor, typically a few hundred meters wide, where cables can be installed (Figure 4).

 Figure 4.
-Components of a typical offshore wind energy project (CSA Ocean Sciences Inc. & Exponent, 2019).
+Components of a typical offshore wind energy project (BOEM, 2019).

-Within these corridors developers conduct detailed seafloor mapping to understand the sediments and species present, as the installation of undersea cables can have impacts.
-Seabed preparation and cable installation activities such as dredging, boulder clearance, trenching, cable burial, and the use of cable protection can disturb habitats, convert habitats from soft-bottom to hard-bottom or vice versa, cause sediment transport and deposition, and cause mortality to fish and invertebrate larvae through entrainment during dredging (unintentional removal of organisms by the suction field created by hydraulic dredgers).
-While direct impacts to fish and invertebrates may occur during seabed preparation and cable installation, benthic habitat recovery is expected to occur post-construction as documented in habitat disturbance studies in soft-sediment habitats (Dernie et al., 2003), in dredging in the English Channel (Desprez, 2000), in bottom trawling off California (de Marignac et al., 2008), and in the installation and operation of the Block Island Wind Farm in Rhode Island waters (HDR, 2020).
+Within these corridors, developers conduct detailed seafloor mapping to understand the sediments and species present.
+Seabed preparation and subsea power cable installation activities, such as dredging, boulder clearance, trenching, cable burial, and the use of cable protection, can disturb habitats.
+Impacts may include habitat conversion (e.g., from soft-bottom to hard-bottom or vice versa), displacement of organisms, sediment transport and deposition that can bury slow-moving invertebrates, and potential mortality of fish and invertebrate larvae due to entrainment (i.e., the unintentional removal of organisms by the suction field created during hydraulic dredging).
+While direct impacts to fish and invertebrates may occur during seabed preparation and cable installation, benthic habitat recovery is expected to occur post-construction.
+Such recovery has been documented in soft-sediment habitat disturbance studies (Dernie et al., 2003), specifically after dredging (Desprez, 2000; Coates et al., 2015), mining operations (Murray et al., 2024), cable burial (Kraus & Carter, 2018), bottom trawling (de Marignac et al., 2008, Hiddink et al., 2017, Rabaoui et al., 2019), and in the installation and operation of the Block Island Wind Farm in Rhode Island waters (BOEM, 2020; Fonseca et al., 2024).

-• relocating boulders to similar boulder habitats and depositing dredged material to areas with similar sediment composition to promote species recolonization,
+• Relocating boulders to similar boulder habitats and depositing dredged material in areas with similar sediment composition to promote species recolonization;

-• employing detailed modeling to assess sediment transport and turbidity impacts (i.e., the amount of suspended sediment particles in the water), and
+• Employing detailed modeling to assess sediment transport and turbidity impacts (i.e., the concentration of suspended sediment particles in the water); and

-• conducting benthic habitat and fisheries monitoring surveys to monitor recovery after construction and compare to baseline conditions.
+• Conducting benthic habitat and fisheries monitoring surveys to track recovery after construction and compare to baseline conditions.

-Sand waves and other soft-bottom benthic features on the OCS of the Middle Atlantic Bight are naturally dynamic structures formed by wind-waves and storm-driven currents during sediment mobility events (Dalyander et al., 2013) As such, post-construction recovery of soft-sediment habitats is usually achieved on relatively short timescales due to the dynamic nature of sediments (HDR, 2020).
-Since the sediment is mobile and habitat is ever-changing, the benthic communities present are generally early colonizers adapted to disturbance.
-Where disturbing complex habitats cannot be avoided, the recovery of more stable hard-structure-oriented communities could take many years to return to their former composition.
-Where new hard surfaces are introduced (e.g., cable protection), soft-bottom habitats will be functionally converted to hard-bottom for the life of the project and monitoring of new marine organisms inhabiting these structures would be done instead of assessing recovery.
+Sand waves (large, ridge-like features that form on the ocean floor) and other soft-bottom benthic features on the OCS of the Middle Atlantic Bight are naturally dynamic structures formed by the interaction of currents and sediment (Dalyander et al., 2013).
+As such, post-construction recovery of soft-sediment habitats typically occurs on relatively short timescales due to the dynamic nature of sediments (BOEM, 2020).
+Since the sediment is mobile and the habitat is ever-changing, the benthic communities present are generally early colonizers adapted to disturbance.
+Where disturbing complex habitats cannot be avoided, the recovery of more stable, hard-structure-oriented communities may take many years to return to their former composition.
+Where new hard surfaces are introduced (e.g., cable protection), soft-bottom habitats will be functionally converted to hard-bottom for the life of the project, and monitoring of new marine organisms inhabiting these structures will take place instead of assessing recovery (Wilber et al., 2022a; Wilber et al., 2022b; Methratta, 2024).

 Presence of Structures in the Water

-Hard surfaces and static structures introduced into the marine environment can affect seafloor and water column ecological communities through changes in seabed habitats, artificial reef effects, local current flow alterations, species distribution shifts, and the introduction of invasive species.
-To learn more about sea floor and water column impacts visit Coastal and Marine Habitats.
+The introduction of hard surfaces and static structures into the marine environment can influence seafloor and water column communities by altering seabed habitats, creating artificial reefs, modifying local current flows, shifting species distributions, and facilitating the spread of invasive species.
+To learn more about these impacts visit Coastal and Marine Habitats.

 Intakes and Discharges

-In addition, as a result of the CWIS cooling process, heated effluent (liquid waste) is released back into the environment at a maximum discharge temperature of 90°F (32.2°C), which may have adverse effects on fish and invertebrates nearby.
-The area of disturbance from heated effluent varies with local hydrodynamics and the design of the CWIS, but the extent of the thermal plume is generally limited to the immediate vicinity of the HVDC converter station.
-Modeling studies have been employed by offshore wind developers that plan to use these types of converter stations (e.g., Sunrise Wind, LLC and SouthCoast Wind, LLC) and results have indicated that the warmer HVDC converter station outflow will have minimal effects on surrounding habitats and associated species (Middleton & Barnhart, 2022).
-Potential impacts to surrounding sea water as part of the use of a converter station CWIS are required to be permitted through the EPA’s National Pollutant Discharge Elimination System (NPDES) system.
+In addition to impingement and entrainment, the CWIS cooling process discharges heated effluent (liquid waste) back into the surrounding environment at a maximum temperature of 90°F (32.2°C).
+This thermal discharge may have adverse effects on nearby fish and invertebrates.
+The size of the affected area depends on local hydrodynamics and the CWIS design, but is generally confined to the immediate vicinity of the HVDC converter station.
+Offshore wind developers planning to use HVDC converter stations (e.g., Sunrise Wind, LLC and SouthCoast Wind, LLC) have conducted modeling studies indicating that the warmer outflow is likely to have minimal effects on surrounding habitats and species (Middleton & Barnhart, 2022).
+Potential impacts on surrounding seawater from CWIS use are subject to permitting under the EPA’s National Pollutant Discharge Elimination System (NPDES).

-As previous studies focus mainly on nearshore coastal, estuarine, and riverine ecosystems, identifying and monitoring the environmental impacts of offshore converter stations will be necessary once these facilities are commissioned.
+Since previous studies have primarily focused on nearshore, estuarine, and riverine ecosystems, it will be important to identify and monitor the environmental impacts of offshore converter stations once these facilities are commissioned.

 Artificial Light

-In accordance with Federal Aviation Administration (FAA) and U.S. Coast Guard (USCG) lighting standards, wind turbine generators and offshore substations will be outfitted with appropriate markings and lighting to prevent collisions with vessels and aircrafts.
-Work vessels transiting to and from offshore wind farm project areas would also make use of artificial lighting outside of daylight hours.
-Potential impacts on pelagic fish and invertebrates from artificial lighting at night may include changes in localized movement patterns due to light attraction or avoidance, shifts in distributions in response to altered movement patterns, and behavioral shifts (Marangoni et al., 2022).
-The degree to which these effects occur is highly dependent on the duration of exposure to light and the depth of light penetration from the ocean surface.
-Unlike constant light sources, which have been shown to affect behavior and movement (Longcore & Rich, 2004), light sources on wind turbines and work vessels are intermittent and unlikely to provide continuous light-related impacts on fish and invertebrates.
+In accordance with Federal Aviation Administration (FAA) and U.S. Coast Guard (USCG) lighting standards, wind turbine generators and offshore substations must be outfitted with appropriate markings and lighting to prevent collisions with vessels and aircraft.
+Work vessels traveling to and from offshore wind farm project areas also use artificial lighting outside of daylight hours.
+At night, this artificial lighting may affect pelagic fish and invertebrates by altering localized movement patterns due to light attraction or avoidance, shifting distributions in response to altered movement patterns, and inducing behavioral changes (Marangoni et al., 2022).

-While some effects may be unavoidable, all potential impacts from an offshore wind project are evaluated within a mitigation framework.
-The aim is to avoid, minimize, or mitigate adverse effects as much as is feasible.
+While some effects may be unavoidable, all potential impacts from an offshore wind project are evaluated within a mitigation framework aimed at avoiding, minimizing, or mitigating adverse effects to the extent feasible.

 Sound